fernoe1/threejs-tasks/6 Debug UI/Task 4/README.md

 12. spin z function (all of them need to spin by 360 deg)
 13. color field that uses actual color

+You must give name to your main GUI and create a folder that stores every debug about the cube.

+You must have keypress event listener that shows and hides debug ui on 'h' key press.

 You must have CSS that makes your canvas take whole screen.